sreenathkspanikker/simple-react-search/README.md

 # Simple react serach

-This Boilerplate is for filter/search datas in the array[].
+This boilerplate is for filter/search datas in the array[].

 ## Available Scripts